d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 # Anchor Boxes
 :label:`sec_anchor`

-Object detection algorithms usually sample a large number of regions in the input image, determine whether these regions contain objects of interest, and adjust the edges of the regions so as to predict the ground-truth bounding box of the target more accurately.
-Different models may use different region sampling methods.
-Here, we introduce one such method: it generates multiple bounding boxes with different sizes and aspect ratios while centering on each pixel.
-These bounding boxes are called anchor boxes.
-We will practice object detection based on anchor boxes in the following sections.
+Object detection algorithms usually sample a large number of regions in the input image, determine whether these regions contain objects of interest, and adjust the boundaries of the regions so as to predict the

-First, we modify the printing accuracy.
-Because printing tensors actually calls the print function, the floating-point numbers in tensors printed in this section are more concise.
+*ground-truth bounding boxes*
+of the objects more accurately.
+Different models may adopt
+different region sampling schemes.
+Here we introduce one of such methods: it generates multiple bounding boxes with varying sizes and aspect ratios centered on each pixel.
+These bounding boxes are called *anchor boxes*.
+We will design an object detection model based on anchor boxes in :numref:`sec_ssd`.

+First, let us modify the printing accuracy just for more concise outputs.

 ```{.python .input}
 %matplotlib inline